 Plan Your PSA

-In this lesson, students will use what they've learned about impaired driving, how it affects their peers, and how to design and deliver an effective message to create their own PSA storyboards.
-Students will use the experiences from this unit as a springboard for planning their entries for the Drive2Life PSA Contest.
-(Please note that only individual entries will be accepted.)
+In this lesson, students will analyze tactics used to design and deliver effective PSA messages and then apply what they learned about distracted walking to create their own PSA storyboards.
+Students will use the experiences from this unit as a springboard for planning their entries for the 2015 Drive2Life Contest.
+(Please note that only individual contest entries will be accepted.
+No videos or group entries.)

-Students will analyze the impact of communication and messaging on behavior and plan a clear message to promote passenger and driver safety in impaired-driving situations with friends.
+Students will analyze the impact of communication and messaging on behavior and plan a clear message to help prevent distracted walking.

 Students will be able to:

-- Create through images, words, and explanation informative PSAs that incorporate research from multiple sources, reach the intended audience, and use various communication techniques to express a clear, accurate message that promotes passenger and driver safety in an impaired-driving situation with a teen driver.
+- Create through images, words, and explanation informative PSAs that incorporate research from multiple sources, reach the intended audience, and use various communication techniques to express a clear, accurate message that helps prevent distracted walking and promotes pedestrian safety.

-Introduce the overarching question: How much impact can a PSA have on our behavior?
+Introduce students to the idea of a PSA.
+A PSA is designed to reach a specific group with a message that will change the group's behavior.
+Then ask the overarching question: How much impact can a PSA have on our behavior?

 As a class, watch and discuss other iconic and effective PSAs: